openfresque/OpenFresquePlatform/README.md

     This step prepares your assets for efficient serving in a production environment.

 4.  **Run the Server:**
+    For a production deployment, you typically need two main processes running:

+    1.  **Web Process (Puma):** Handles incoming HTTP requests and serves your application.
+    2.  **Worker Process (Sidekiq):** Processes background jobs, such as sending emails, performing calculations, or other tasks that don't need to block the web request-response cycle.

+    - Start the Rails server in production mode.
-    - Below is an example command demonstrating how to set common Puma configuration options via environment variables.
+      Below is an example command demonstrating how to set common Puma configuration options via environment variables.
 You should adjust these values based on your server's resources and expected load:

       ```bash
       RAILS_ENV=production \
       PORT=3000 \